Tips to make your home WiFi more secure

 3. Change your WiFi password

-All Virgin Media Hubs (as well as most routers) have a unique passphrase that you’ll need to access your WiFi.
+All our Hubs (as well as most routers) have a unique passphrase that you’ll need to access your WiFi.
 We suggest that you change this passphrase regularly to something only the members of your household will know.

 4. Disable the broadcast of your SSID

 The SSID (Service Set Identifier) is the name given to each Hub network – it’s the one that appears on your device when you or another user are scanning for available WiFi networks.
 But did you know that once your Hub has been set up, you can prevent anyone nearby from recognising your SSID?
 On the “WiFi Networks” section of the Connect app, you can also swap the default network name and password for something less recognisable.
-For more information about changing your Virgin Media WiFi password and network name, click here.
+Check out more information about changing your Virgin Media WiFi password and network name.

 5. Keep your Hub up to date